rossinthecloud/rossinthecloud.github.io/_posts/2020-11-30-Day15of100DaysOfCloud-AzurePolicyAsCodeGitHub.md

 #### Introduction
 Azure Policy helps to enforce organisational standards and to assess compliance at-scale in Azure.
 Common use cases for Azure Policy include implementing governance for resource consistency, regulatory compliance, security, cost, and management.

-If you are using Azure Policy, as you grow and and mature your policies and artefacts you may be looking for a better way to manage your policy content.
+If you are using Azure Policy, as you grow and mature your policies and artefacts you may be looking for a better way to manage your policy content.

 Microsoft have introduced preview functionality to integrate your Azure Policies with Github.
 This can allow you to have a more structured and collaborative "as code" approach.